-If I travel to the UK do I need to self-quarantine?
+If I travel to the UK by ferry do I need to self-quarantine?

-No, anyone arriving in the UK from outside the Common Travel Area, which covers Ireland, the Channel Islands and the Isle of Man, as of the 10th July, in accordance with UK government guidelines are no longer required to self-quarantine for 14 days.
+No, anyone arriving in the UK from outside the Common Travel Area, which covers Ireland, the Channel Islands and the Isle of Man, as of the 15th August, in accordance with the latest UK government guidelines are no longer required to self-quarantine for 14 days.
 This is only valid if arriving from one of the approved countries listed on the UK government website.

 You may have to self-isolate when you arrive in the Common Travel Area, if you are travelling from a country that has not been covered by the travel corridor exemption.
 You will need to self-isolate if you visited or made a transit stop in a country that is not on the list in the 14 days before you arrive in England.